EPCCed/Intro-to-HPC/content/Week2_Parallel_Computers/How_does_your_laptop_work.md

 Later on, we’ll start to think about how we can use this shared whiteboard to get the four workers to cooperate to solve the same problem more quickly than they can do it alone.
 However, the analogy already illustrates two key limitations of this approach:

-memory capacity: there is a limit to the size of the whiteboard that you can fit into an office, i.e. there is a limit to the amount of memory you can put into a single shared-memory computer;
+1) **memory capacity**: there is a limit to the size of the whiteboard that you can fit into an office, i.e. there is a limit to the amount of memory you can put into a single shared-memory computer;
-memory access speed: imagine that there were ten people in the same office - although they can in principle all read and write to the whiteboard, there’s simply not enough room for more than around four of them to do so at the same time as they start to get in each other’s way.
+2) **memory access speed**: imagine that there were ten people in the same office - although they can in principle all read and write to the whiteboard, there’s simply not enough room for more than around four of them to do so at the same time as they start to get in each other’s way.
 Although you can fill the office full of more and more workers, their productivity will stall after about 4 workers because the additional workers will spend more and more time idle as they have to queue up to access the shared whiteboard.

-Limitations
+### Limitations

 It turns out that memory access speed is a real issue in shared-memory machines.
 If you look at the processor diagram above, you’ll see that all the CPU-cores share the same bus: the connection between the bus and the memory eventually becomes a bottleneck and there is simply no point in adding additional CPU-cores.
 Coupled with the fact that the kinds of programs we run on supercomputers tend to read and write large quantities of data, it is often memory access speed that is the limiting factor controlling how fast we can do a calculation, not the floating-point performance of the CPU-cores.

 There are various tricks to overcoming these two issues, but the overcrowded office clearly illustrates the fundamental challenges of this approach if we require many hundreds of thousands of CPU-cores.